mennosmit-dev/Econometric_Modelling/Seminar_Cryptocurrency_Modelling/README.md

 **This project was under supervision of Maverick Derrivatives.
-For details, feel free to download the pdf in the map.**
+For details, feel free to download the pdf in the map for technical details and resulsts.**

 # Trading Strategy Simulation with Residual-Based Positions